-Advanced Legal Research and Writing (ALRW) Course Code LAWF 3950 Section Number 01 Instructor Michelle Terriss Course is open to 2L or 3L Course is an elective Semester fall or winter Credits 3 Days and Times Monday and Wednesd ay at 10:00 to 11:20 a.m l meets perspecti ves requirement no meets writi ng requirement ye S Assessment Method 5% participation 45% four small assignm 50% final memo nents Materials form Legal Citation, 9th uters, 2018) (100 copies ovided on Moodle.
+Advanced Legal Research and Writing (ALRW) Course Code LAWF 3950 Section Number 01 Instructor Michelle Terriss Course is open to 2L or 3L Course is an elective Semester fall or winter Credits 3 Days and Times Monday and Wednesday at 10:00 to 11:20 a.m. meets perspecti ves requirement no requirement no meets writing requirement yes Assessment Method 5% participation 45% four small assignments 50% final memo Materials Canadian Guide to Uniform Legal Citation, 9th edn (Toronto: Thomson Reuters, 2018) (100 copies in the library) Other materials are provided on Moodle.
 Calendar Description This course builds on legal research instruction in the first year of the program and affords further opportunities to learn and practice research skills.
 Students are provided with instruction in research methodology, citation, print and electronic research/databases, covering case law, statute law, texts, periodicals and web-based materials.
 Other Information This course is divided into three main parts: A. Legal Reasoning - Students will: understand critical thinking and formal logic in general and as applied to legal problems.
 B. Legal Research - Students will: understand current and emerging resources, techniques, and strategies; use multiple legal research platforms and disruptive technologies such as AI; evaluate the content of databases and print repositories; and articulate the rationale for their chosen research methodology and resource selection.
-C. Legal Writing - Students will: draft logical, organized, and well-researched documents; and cite their references correctly according to either the COAL or
+C. Legal Writing - Students will: draft logical, organized, and well-researched documents; and cite their references correctly according to either the COAL or and and ology and

-Air and Space Law Course Code LAWF 3780 Section Number ТВС Instructor Professor Jack N lelson Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday and Th ursday at 10:00 to 11:20 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 20% case study presentation 20% class participation 60% final exam Materials will be provided l throug gh Moodle Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
-Other Information Each day, thousands of aircraft take flight while relying on services provided by satellites orbiting far above.
+Air and Space Law Course Code LAWF 3780 Section Number 02 Instructor Professor Jack N lelson Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday and Th ursday at 10:00 to 11:20 p.m. meets perspectiv ves requirement no meets writing requirement no ng requirement no Assessment Method 20% case study presentation 20% class participation 60% final exam Materials will be provided will be provided through Moodle Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
+Other Information provided by sate provides an inter Canadian legal r Students will an regime for inter Treaty's framew Through compa regimes - inclu will be prepared and space law, b either doctrinal or theoretical.
+Each day, thousands of aircraft take flight while relying on services provided by satellites orbiting far above.
 In this context, this course provides an integrated examination of the international and Canadian legal regimes concerning airspace and outer space.
 Students will analyze the Chicago Convention's comprehensive regime for international civil aviation alongside the Outer Space Treaty's framework for activities beyond Earth's atmosphere.
-Through comparative analysis of parallel legal concepts across both regimes - including sovereignty, liability, and jurisdiction - students will be prepared to address current and emergent legal issues in air and space law, both at the international level and via the application of the Aeronautics Act (RSC 1985, c A-2) and the Remote Sensing Space Systems Act (SC 2005, c 45).
+Through comparative analysis of parallel legal concepts across both regimes - including sovereignty, liability, and jurisdiction - students will be prepared to address current and emergent legal issues in air and space law, both at the international level and via the application of the Aeronautics Act (RSC 1985, c A-2) and the Remote Sensing